Not-Yug-Sharma/Notes-Obsidian/README.md

 # <p align="center">Happy Learning!</p>

 # Do you <i>have</i> to do this?
 Yes and no. Yes because after starting off in the field of <b>IT</b> it is absolutely necessary to be aware about and know how to use git.
-No because you are not req
+So better start now th No because you are not required to learn from my notes.
+I am also doing this to be familiar to git and be able to use it naturally.
 # Final remarks:

 If you have any problems while setting things up you can contact me at anytime during college hours or message me through Insta or Messenger <i> though I don't quite respond to unknown dms</i>: